 If the estimated recoverable amount is less than the carrying amount, the carrying amount is reduced to the estimated recoverable amount.
-The difference between the recoverable and carrying amount is the impairment loss and the loss is recognized in profit or loss immediately.
+The difference between the recoverable and carrying amount is the impairment loss and the loss is recognized in the consolidated statement of profit or loss immediately.

 Non-financial assets other than goodwill that suffered impairment are reviewed for possible reversal of the impairment at each reporting date and when there is an indication that reversal of the impairment may have occurred.
 Upon reversal of an impairment loss the carrying amount is increased to the revised recoverable amount and the revised recoverable amount does not exceed the carrying amount had the impairment loss not been recognized in prior years.
-The reversal is recognized in profit or loss immediately.
-No non-financial assets were impaired in 2019 or 2018.
+The reversal is recognized in the consolidated statement of profit or loss immediately.
+No non-financial assets were impaired in 2020 or 2019.